On the homogenization of partial integro-differential-algebraic equations: Applications

 \subsection{Thermopiezoelectricity}

 We assume $\Omega\subseteqq \R^3$ to be open and bounded.
 The equations of thermopiezoelectricity describe the interconnected effects of elasticity, thermodynamics and electro-magnetism.
 The set $\Omega$ models a body in its non deformed state.
 We recall the formulation as in \cite[6.3.3, p.
-457]{Picard}, where the model given in \cite{Mind1974} is discussed.
-The unkonwns of the system are the time-derivative of the displacement field $v$, the stress tensor $T$, the electric and magnetic field $E$ and $H$ as well as the temperature distributions $\theta$ and the heat flux $Q$.
-Recalling the spatial derivative operators from the introduction and defining $\Diverg$ and $\Grad_0$ as the divergence on matrix-valued functions and the symmetrized gradient with Dirichlet boundary conditions, respectively, we describe the equations as follows
+457]{Picard}, where the model given in \cite{Mind1974} is discussed, see also \cite{Mulholland2015}.
+The unknowns of the system are the time-derivative of the displacement field $v$, the stress tensor $T$, the electric and magnetic field $E$ and $H$ as well as the heat distributions $\theta$ and the heat flux $q$.
+Recall the spatial derivative operators from the introduction and define $\Diverg$ as the negative adjoint of $\interior\Grad$, the symmetrized gradient with homogeneous Dirichlet boundary conditions.
+The equations read as follows

 where $\rho_0,C,\eps,\mu,q_0,q_1,\alpha,\kappa,d,\lambda,p$ are bounded linear operators in appropriate $L_2(\Omega)$-spaces.
 To frame the latter system into the general context of this exposition, we find that